 Our meetings have an agenda, which is usually made available at least a week before the relevant meeting.
 Any PIC member can request that any relevant matter is considered by the PIC, such consideration being at the discretion of our Chair.
 Our meetings are minuted and action points prepared.
 The draft minutes and action points are generally circulated within two weeks of our meeting and are considered for approval at the subsequent meeting.

 Meetings of the INEs

-The INEs meet at least four times a year without any partners or staff present to compare views on the Firm’s governance and the responsibilities of those in charge of management and governance under the Code.
+The INEs meet at least six times a year without any partners or staff present to compare views on the Firm’s governance and the responsibilities of those in charge of management and governance under the Code.
 Such meetings are usually scheduled to take place before or after the PIC meetings.
 The Chair leads the discussions at these meetings and is responsible for ensuring any relevant matters are communicated to the UK Senior Partner or whosoever is deemed appropriate.

 Other Meetings and Activities involving the INEs

 The INEs have regular contact with the Firm’s Ethics Partner who has an independent and confidential reporting line to them.
 The Ethics Partner submits a written report to the PIC at least twice a year, summarising how their responsibilities have been fulfilled and what issues have been addressed.
 He is responsible for ensuring all significant ethical matters are advised to the PIC and/or the INEs as appropriate in a timely and comprehensive manner.
 It is the responsibility of the Senior Partner to ensure that INEs are kept informed of significant ethical issues.